MRU-CSIS-2503-202101-001/course-resources/README.md

 You will need to add **pmd-eclipse-plugin**, **eclipse-cs**, and **google-java-format** to your Eclipse installation.
 Having the **CodeTogether** plugin would be useful, too.

+> _If you want to use another IDE, you can...but before you do, please understand that **you - not me -** need to deal with the repercussions of that decision._

 #### Git Client

 You'll be submitting drills, assignments, and topic tests to GitHub, which means you need to be able to run Git commands on your computer.
 You can follow [these instructions](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) to get your computer Git-ready, if it's not already.